 The day seven discussions with this Gospel of John Bible study are really powerful in small groups.
-Not only do they provide you an opportunity to share what you learned, but you can gain powerful insights from others.
+Not only do they provide you an opportunity to share what you learned, but you can gain insights from others.

-It is best to first complete the Gospel of John Bible study lesson by
+It's best to first complete the Gospel of John Bible study lesson by

-yourself but this format works great with families, couples, youth
+yourself, but this format works great with families, couples, youth

 groups and Sunday School classes.
 Passages can be assigned the week